yurisuika/Isabella/README.md

 #### Community

 The one and only!
-Join the *[SuikaCraft Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* for the latest discussion on our server, resource pack, mods, or just to chat!
+Join the *[Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* for the latest discussion on our server, resource pack, mods, or just to chat!

 #### Forum Threads